michelezedda/roast-republic/README.md

 ## Installation

-To run Roaster Republic locally, follow these steps:
+To run Roast Republic locally, follow these steps:

 ### Prerequisites